textcreationpartnership/A00092/README.md

 ##Content Summary##

 #####Body#####

+1. ¶Iniunctions for the clerge.
+Exhibite Die menſis Anno dn̄i.
+M. CCCCC. xxxviii.
+In the name of God Amen.

-Iniunctions for the clerge Exhibite [blank] die mensis [blank] Anno d[omi]ni M.CCCCC.xxxviii.Injunct **Types of content**
+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!